-For registered voters who wish to vote in person, polling places will be open on Tuesday, November 7, 2023 from 7:00 AM to 8:00 PM.
+For registered voters of Montgomery County who wish to vote in person, polling places will be open on Tuesday, April 23rd, 2024 from 7:00 AM to 8:00 PM.

 Start by making sure you are registered to vote and that all of the information in your voter profile is correct.

 Click on any of the buttons below to access additional information:

 Your polling location is staffed by one Judge of Elections, two Inspectors, a Machine Operator and a Clerk.
 Some polling locations may have additional staff based on the population of the precinct, or due to interest from qualified high school students.
 Poll Watchers/Observers may also be present.
 Click here to learn more about Poll Watchers.

 When you arrive at the polling place, you will check in with the poll workers.
 Follow their instructions, as the check-in process may have changed since the last time you voted.

 If you are eligible to vote a regular ballot, you will be provided with a ballot, a privacy folder and a Sharpie pen; and directed to a private area to fill in your ballot.
 Take care to fill in the oval next to the candidate you wish to vote for completely.
 Should you choose to write in a candidate, be sure to also fill in the oval next to the blank line.
 Keep in mind that the ballots are specifically formatted so that if the ink from the Sharpie bleeds through, it will not impact your selections on the other side of the ballot.
 We use Sharpies because the ink dries quickly, does not smear and does not leave a residue on the scanning equipment in the polling location.
 If you would prefer, you may use the ballot marking device to make your selections.